Skip to main content

 The data from your wellness app could be used in either type of program.
 An employer might reward you simply for logging 30 minutes of activity five days a week (participatory).
 Or, they might offer a larger incentive for achieving a certain resting heart rate or sleep score (health-contingent).

 The latter brings your physiological data more directly into the incentive structure, which raises the stakes for privacy and fairness.
-It is in these that the line between promoting wellness and penalizing certain health states can become blurred, which is what the regulations aim to prevent.
+It is in these health-contingent programs that the line between promoting wellness and penalizing certain health states can become blurred, which is what the regulations aim to prevent.

 Ultimately, the protection of your wellness app data depends on a chain of compliance.
 It requires the employer to structure the program correctly, the wellness vendor to adhere to HIPAA and its business associate agreement, and for the data aggregation process to be robust.
 While the laws provide a strong framework, your awareness of what your data represents ∞ a dynamic record of your body’s most sensitive regulatory systems ∞ is the truest form of empowerment.